jekyllweekly/jekyllweekly.github.io/_pages/about.md

 og-image:
 permalink: /about/
 ---

-A once-a-week round-up of Jekyll news and articles.
+A (semi)weekly round-up of Jekyll news and articles.
 We're using MailChimp for list management.
 You can read our [spam policy here]({{ site.url }}/spam/) and [MailChimp's Acceptable Use Policy here](http://mailchimp.com/legal/acceptable_use/).
 SPAM sucks and we promise you won't get any as a result of subscribing to our newsletter.

 ## Who's Behind This?